bbugyi200/cookie/README.md

     -T ID | --template-id ID
         Specify the desired template's identifier.
-May be either the template's numerical identifier or its more friendly (and optional) specifier. e.g. The template 'foo.2.python' can be specified by using either '2' or 'foo' as the template id.
+May be either the template's numerical identifier or its friendly name (which is optional).

+        e.g. The template 'foo.2.python' can be specified by using either '2' or 'foo' as the template id.

+        If this option is not provided, the template ID is set to '1' by default.

     --use-extension={y|n}
         Append file extension to TARGET.
 Defaults to 'n'.